How to Act New (Romans 6:1-14)

 Or have you forgotten that when we became Christians and were baptized to become one with Christ Jesus, we died with him?
 For we died and were buried with Christ by baptism.
 And just as Christ was raised from the dead by the glorious power of the Father, now we also may live new lives.

 When Paul wrote this, baptism was handled a bit differently than the way that we handle it today.
 Today, people become Christians, and sometimes wait years before they’re baptized.
-Back then, baptism happened right at the time that somebody became a Christian, so it was seen as being part of the process.
+Baptism used to occur immediately when someone became a Christian, making it a key part of the process.
 Baptism is an important part of coming to Christ and following him.
 It’s a picture of what takes place when we become Christians.
 We’re going to celebrate Easter this week.
 Baptism is a reminder that when Jesus died, we died.
 When he was buried, we were buried.
 When he was given new life, we were given new lives.
 All the powerful acts of his death, burial, and resurrection have been applied to our lives.
 Because Jesus died for our sins, we have died unto sin.
 Jesus broke the power of sin in our lives, and he’s given us new life.

 Romans 6:6-7 expands on this truth.
 We need to understand it, and to never forget it.
 It says, “Our old sinful selves were crucified with Christ so that sin might lose its power in our lives.
 We are no longer slaves to sin.
 For when we died with Christ we were set free from the power of sin.”
 Last week, we looked at the fact that we were all born with these sinful natures.
 When Jesus died, our sinful natures were nailed to the cross with him.
 God killed our sinful natures on the cross.
 They’re dead, and we’re dead to sin.